 The Vice President, Public Affairs and Chief Sustainability Officer regularly provides information to and leads discussion with the Chief Executive Officer, Chief Financial Officer, and management regarding the continuous improvement of our corporate responsibility strategic development.

 Corporate responsibility programs are integrated into existing environmental management and safety systems, supported through annual internal and external audits, regional and divisional management reviews, safety team processes, setting of annual goals and objectives, annual training, and capital budgeting plans.
-Audit findings, stakeholder feedback, site inspection results, and hazard reporting are all reviewed for trends as part of continual improvement that also helps refine our strategy.
+Audit findings, stakeholder feedback, site inspection results, and hazard reporting are all reviewed for trends as part of continual improvement that also helps refine our corporate responsibility strategy.

 Environmental management and corporate responsibility risks and opportunities, including climate-related issues, are coordinated within our annual Enterprise Risk Management framework.
 Change management procedures are in place to ensure that proposed changes and capital projects are evaluated for their potential corporate responsibility impacts as part of the approval process.
 Once identified, these impacts are mitigated or managed to ensure alignment with our corporate responsibility strategies.
-Employees participate in corporate responsibility training and reviews across business units.
+Team Members participate in corporate responsibility training and reviews across business units.